zacLibaud/bADA55.github.io/index.md

 {% include_relative figs/PCA_clustering_BA.html %}
 {% include_relative figs/PCA_clustering_RB.html %}

+Through clustering, distinct groups of users began to emerge, each with its own unique personality.
+This approach let us zero in on the true experts, uncovering their habits, consistency, and passion for beer reviews.

+But we’re not stopping there.
+To keep things interesting, we’re pitting this method against the simpler, threshold-based approach.
+The goal?
+To see if the experts we found with the threshold method are also pointed out by the clusering method or if clustering reveals hidden gems the threshold method might have missed.

 |                                | BeerAdvocate | RateBeer  |
 |--------------------------------|--------------|-----------|
 | **Number of experienced users with Clustering method** | 8396         | 8652      |
 | **Number of experienced users with Threshold method**  | 902          | 611       |
 | **Percentage of experienced users from Threshold in group from Clustering** | 100.00%      | 100.00%   |

 #### Next Steps